LivePersonInc/developer-center/pages/newdocuments/Messaging Channels/Connector API/api-reference/sendapi-error-codes.md

 permalink: connector-api-api-reference-authorization-error-responses.html
 ---

 The SEND API returns an error response for every authorization or authentication failure.
-Such an error response contains a JSON payload which details the error error title, details about the error and both an HTTP error code (401) and a specific code for the type of error encountered.
+Such an error response contains a JSON payload which details the error, error title, details about the error and both an HTTP error code (401) and a specific code for the type of error encountered.
 For example, if the AppJWT is missing, then the Send API will return the following response:

 ```json
 {